Setup Kubernetes 1.14 Cluster on CentOS 7.6

 Worker node setup

-If you have more then one node, apply below steps to each worker nodes.
+If you have more than one node, apply the below steps to each worker node.

 Use the information received from your master node to join the cluster.
-Below information may be different for you.
+The below information may be different for you.

 sudo kubeadm join 192.168.0.120:6443 --token khm95w.mo0wwenu2o9hglls \